andyauvn/Booktopia_Clone/README.md

 * **Task Management:** A **GitHub Project board** (Kanban style) was used to track features, bugs, and tasks, moving them through `To Do`, `In Progress`, and `Done` columns.
 * **Version Control:** **Git** and **GitHub** were used for source control, following a feature-branch workflow.

-*\[Image Placeholder: Insert a screenshot of your GitHub Project board here showing the flow of tasks.]*

 ---